 The M.S. in Informatics is a new degree program available beginning in Fall 2016.

 In collaboration with the University of North Texas (UNT), TWU provides a dual degree option enabling students to attend the two universities simultaneously and graduate with a B.S. in mathematics degree from TWU and a B.S. in engineering degree (electrical, mechanical and energy, biomedical, or material science) from UNT.
 Scholarships are available for qualified applicants.
 Hear from our graduates about this program.

-Graduate level studies are offered leading to the Master of Science in Mathematics Teaching and Master of Science degrees in Mathematics.
+Graduate level studies are offered leading to the Master of Science in Informatics, Master of Science in Mathematics Teaching and Master of Science degrees in Mathematics.
 Students interested in computer science, applied statistics, or statistical programming may design a degree plan leading to the M.S. in Mathematics that prepares them for careers or further study in these exciting and lucrative fields.
 A Master Mathematics Teaching Certificate for grades 4-8 and 7-12 is also available.